-Pellet Smokers and grills are trending and becoming more popular in home backyards and outdoor kitchens every day.
-Perhaps you were gifted a nice pellet smoker or grill, and because you have the best friends and family in the world, they also gave you a few bags of wood pellets.
+Pellet smokers and grills are trending and becoming more common in home backyards and outdoor kitchens every day.
+Perhaps you were gifted a nice pellet smoker or pellet grill, and because you have the best friends and family in the world, they also gave you a few bags of wood pellets.

-In this article, I will give you a few tips on how to store your smoker or grill pellets so they last and you can store hours of fun and be ready for the next cook.
+In this article, I will give you a few tips on how to store your smoker or grill pellets so they last, and you can store hours of fun and be ready for the next cook.

 Wood sawdust is compressed to make the pellet, and by compressing the wood, it burns slower when heated, thus generating more smoke and lasting longer.
-If you just throw wood dust on fire, it will burn very quickly and turn to ash rapidly.
+If you throw wood dust on fire, it will burn very quickly and turn to ash rapidly.

 Why Should You Store Wood Pellets Properly

-Keep The Bag
+1. Keep The Bag

 Storing Wood Pellets Outside

-When storing the wood pellets outside, you will have to account for the elements, including rain, humidity, and sunlight.
+When storing your wood pellets outside, you will have to account for the elements, including rain, humidity, and sunlight.
 If storing the pellets outdoors is your only option, I recommend investing in a seal-tight bucket.
 Buckets with rubber seals designed to evade humidity will work best not only in humid climates but outside overall.